leggedrobotics/rsl_rl/README.md

 ## Contribution Guidelines

 For documentation, we adopt the [Google Style Guide](https://sphinxcontrib-napoleon.readthedocs.io/en/latest/example_google.html) for docstrings.
-We use [Sphinx](https://www.sphinx-doc.org/en/master/) for generating the documentation.
 Please make sure that your code is well-documented and follows the guidelines.

 We use the following tools for maintaining code quality: